 Ireland’s obligations under The EU Birds Directive (2009/147/EC)

-Ireland is required under the terms of the EU Birds Directive (2009/147/EC) to designate Special Protection Areas (SPAs) for the protection of endangered species of wild birds.
+Ireland is required under the terms of the EU Birds Directive (2009/147/EC) to designate Special Protection Areas (SPAs) for the protection of:

-A list of Ireland’s SPAs and Statutory Instruments, with links to the text and maps in the Irish Statute Book can be found by accessing the following:
+A list of Ireland’s SPAs, with links to site-specific information can be found by accessing the following:

 View and download Protected Sites spatial data through the NPWS Protected Sites map-viewer.